 Finally, try to brush when your children are brushing, since children tend to follow the example you show them.
 One of the best ways to convince your child to brush is to show them that you brush on a regular basis.

 Do you have more questions about how you could help your child learn healthy habits?
 Are you worried about your child’s oral health?
-Are you simply interested in setting up an appointment with our dentist, Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama?
+Are you simply interested in setting up an appointment with our dentist, Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi?
 If so, please don’t hesitate to contact Victoria Pediatric Dental & Orthodontics by giving us a call at (361) 433-4704.
 We look forward to receiving your call soon.